Load dynamic content into your layouts and create site-wide templates for categories and articles using the YOOtheme Pro page builder.

 https://yootheme.com will convert to

 yootheme.com.
-This is useful, if you want to link to an external page but have a shortened URL displayed because you can use just one custom field and not two.
+This pattern allows you to link to an external page and display a shortened URL with just one custom field.

 Learn more about search and replace in the PHP preg_replace function documentation and about regular expressions in the MDN Regular expressions documentation.
 The best place to test regular expressions is Regex101.